caocscar/ConnectedVehicleDocs/Events.md

 32|eventEmergencyResponse|An authorized public safety vehicle is engaged in a service call and is currently moving (lights and sirens may not be evident)
-64|eventHardBraking|The vehicle has decelerated or is decelerating at a rate of greater than 0.4g 128|eventLightsChanged|The external lighting (headlights, park lights) of the vehicle has changed recently 256*|eventWipersChanged|Status of the front of rear wipers of the vehicle has changed recently 512*|eventFlatTire|The vehicle has determined that at least one tire has run flat 1024*|eventDisabledVehicle|Vehicle declaring itself as a disabled vehicle 4096*|eventAirBagDeployment|At least one airbag has been deployed
+64|eventHardBraking|The vehicle has decelerated or is decelerating at a rate of greater than 0.4g 128|eventLightsChanged|The external lighting (headlights, park lights) of the vehicle has changed recently 256*|eventWipersChanged|Status of the front or rear wipers of the vehicle has changed recently 512*|eventFlatTire|The vehicle has determined that at least one tire has run flat 1024*|eventDisabledVehicle|Vehicle declaring itself as a disabled vehicle 4096*|eventAirBagDeployment|At least one airbag has been deployed